 We would like to modify this chart to look like a Pareto chart.
 Follow the steps below for the same.

 Step 11: Right-click on the Secondary Axis values on the graph and choose Format Axis… option.
 A new Format Axis pane will open up at the rightmost side of the Excel sheet.
-There, under Axis Options, change the Maximum value for Bounds to 1.0 it is automatically set for 1.2, which means 120%.
+Under Axis Options, change the Maximum value for Bounds to 1.0.
+It is automatically set to 1.2, which means 120%.

-If you see any Pareto Chart, you’ll come up with an observation that the gap between bars is really very less.
+If you see any Pareto Chart, you’ll observe that the gap between bars is very small.
 Bars are close to each other.
 We will try to reduce the gap between the bars of our Pareto chart.

-Step 12: Right-click on any one of the bar and choose Format Data Series… option placed at the end of the list of options.
+Step 12: Right-click on any of the bars and choose the Format Data Series… option at the end of the list of options.

-Step 13: You can see on the right-hand side; the Format Data Series window will open up in Excel.
+Step 13: You can see on the right-hand side; the Format Data Series window will open in Excel.
 Under Series Options, You will have the Gap Width option, which can be managed custom.
-Change the Gap Width to say 3% so that the bars get close to each other.
+Change the Gap Width to, say, 3% so that the bars get close to each other.

 Here I have changed the color of the Cumulative % line series.
 Also, I have added a chart title for this chart.

-Based on our Pareto Chart, we can say that Almost 90% of the complaints are raised for Delay in Room Service and Delay in Room Allocation.
+Based on our Pareto Chart, we can say that Almost 90% of the complaints are raised for Delays in Room Service and Allocation.
 Therefore, these are the major areas we should keep improving for better customer feedback and reviews.

 This is it from this article.
-Let’s wrap the things up with some points to be remembered:
+Let’s wrap things up with some points to be remembered:

 Things to Remember About Pareto Analysis in Excel

-- In laymen terms, Pareto Analysis is also called as 80/20 principle.
+- In layman’s terms, Pareto Analysis is also called as 80/20 principle.

-- It is always good to capture the cumulative percentage of the frequencies or data value and sort the data values in descending order.
+- It is always good to capture the cumulative percentage of the frequencies or data values and sort them in descending order.

 - Cumulative values should not be a part of the chart.
-Only Frequency values and Cumulative Percentage should be a part of the chart.
+Only Frequency values and Cumulative Percentages should be a part of the chart.

 This is a guide to Pareto Analysis in Excel.
-Here we discuss How to use Pareto Analysis in Excel along with practical examples and a downloadable excel template.
+Here we discuss How to use Pareto Analysis in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –